vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 ## Ersatz validators
-New Network Parameter: `MultipleOfTendermintValidatorsForErsatzSet` In addition to the normal validators, there is an additional set of Ersatz validators as defined by the corresponding network parameter.
+In addition to the normal validators, there is an additional set of Ersatz validators as defined by the corresponding network parameter.
 These are validators that do not contribute to the chain, but are on standby to jump in if a normal validator drops off.
-The network will reward
+The network will reward:
 ```
-n' := ceil(MultipleOfTendermintValidatorsForErsatzSet x NumberOfTendermintValidators)
+n' := ceil(network.validators.multipleOfTendermintValidators x network.validators.tendermint.number)
 ```

 ersatz validators.
 The value range for this decimal is `0.0` to `infinity`.
 Reasonable values may be e.g. `0.5`, `1.0` or `2.0`.